Cyber00011011/Cyber00011011.github.io/_posts/2021-2-09-OfficeDocsTheMacroView.md

 End Sub
 ```

-I mentioned a forth method which could be using Excel 4.0 (XL4) macros.
-This is a legacy feature of Excel but attackers have figured out how to leverage it this feature to Download additional files as well.
+I mentioned a forth method, which could be using Excel 4.0 (XL4) macros.
+This is a legacy feature of Excel but attackers have figured out how to leverage the feature to Download additional files as well.
 I'm not going to give an example of this method today but will link to this article where you could [read more about this technique](https://www.lastline.com/labsblog/evolution-of-excel-4-0-macro-weaponization/).

 Lastly, just a note of caution, Even though the above code is totally benign and not malicious my AV software decide to protect me from my own non-malicious example code.
 When I saved the above samples into an Example.xlsm file Windows Defender saved me from myself.